If you live in a listed building? The question you will more than likely be asking is: Do air conditioning units need planning permission?

-A listed building is a property that cannot be modified without the consent of a local authority because it has a special architectural or historic interest.
+A listed building is a property that cannot be modified without the consent of a local authority because it has a particular architectural or historic interest.

-Living in a listed building can offer great experiences and many advantages.
-These buildings often have special designs, are located in lovely surroundings and have their own unique personality.
-However, it is not that easy to bring additional changes to a listed building, especially if those modifications are related to the exterior aspect.
-One of the most common issues for people who live in a law-protected construction is installing air conditioning.
+Living in a listed building can offer fantastic experiences and many advantages.
+These buildings often have unique designs, are located in lovely surroundings, and have unique personalities.
+However, bringing additional changes to a listed building is not easy.
+This is especially true if those modifications are related to the exterior aspect.
+One of the most common issues for people who live in a listed building is installing air conditioning.

-As the installation of conventional air conditioning requires the drilling of holes and the placing an outside unit that can affect the exterior design, you will have to seek planning permission and guidance from your local government authority to install air conditioning to a listed property.
-There are many possibilities when it comes to installation settings and circumstances but they all have to follow the rules imposed by the authorities.
+Installing conventional air conditioning requires drilling holes and placing an outside unit that can affect the exterior design.
+You must seek planning permission and guidance from your local government to install air conditioning on a listed property.
+There are many possibilities regarding installation settings and circumstances.
+However, they all have to follow the rules imposed by the authorities.

-Whilst conventional air conditioning systems will require planning permission, with the fully internal air conditioning systems we offer at Cool You UK, you will not need to seek planning permission from your local council.
+Conventional air conditioning systems will require planning permission.
+With the fully internal air conditioning systems we offer at Cool You, you will not need to seek planning permission.

-No permission is required because our air conditioning does not have an external box which needs to be fixed to the exterior of your property.
-Instead, there are two components installed: a slim wall-mounted room unit and a small condenser connected by discreet refrigeration pipework, both of which are fitted fully internally in the same way in which a washing machine or dishwasher would be.
+No permission is required for our air conditioning system.
+Our systems do not have an external box which needs to be fixed to the exterior of your property.
+Instead, two components are installed.
+A slim wall-mounted room unit and a small condenser connected by discreet refrigeration pipework.
+Both of these are fitted fully internally in the same way a washing machine or dishwasher would be.

-To find out more about this, please see the below video from our Technical Director, Savva:
+To find out more about this, please see the below video from our Managing Director, Savva:

-Even though the rules regarding air conditioning installation have changed and have become more flexible for the majority of buildings, there are still a few stipulations that must be met when it comes to listed buildings.
+Rules regarding air conditioning installation have changed and have become more flexible for most buildings.
+However, a few stipulations must be met regarding listed buildings.
 Therefore, before deciding which air conditioning company you will employ, you have to be aware that the installation is not permitted if:

-- When air conditioning is installed, the development would result in the presence of more than one air source pump on the same building
+- When air conditioning is installed, the development will result in the presence of more than one air source pump in the same building.

 - The volume of the outdoor compressor unit would exceed 0.6 cubic metres